-Some of the most compelling of questions about the performance and understanding of Rameau’s operas concern the role played by dance and pantomime:
+Some of the most compelling questions about the performance and understanding of Rameau’s operas concern the role played by dance, movement and pantomime:

 - What can the kind of choreography and movement that Rameau might have expected tell us about the music and about the fascinating and peculiarly French ballet-operas?